atharvaagrawal/english-tenses-using-html/README.md

 # html-project
 Simple HTML project for English Tenses.

-You can enter it from Tenses.html and can access the rest of the pages
+You can enter in this  from Tenses.html and can access the rest of the pages